Check out our updated section below!

 Antisense oligonucleotides (ASOs) are short nucleic acids designed to bind to specific RNA sequences, thereby inhibiting, reducing, restoring, or modifying the expression of target RNA.
 Over the past two decades, this method of gene silencing at the posttranscriptional stage has become increasingly popular as a therapeutic technology, receiving FDA approval for treating conditions such as muscular and spinal atrophy.

-Why is mesyl phosphoramidate being used?
+Why is mesyl phosphoramidate modification being used?

 The first generation of modified ASOs aimed to protect the natural phosphodiester bond of the backbone against nuclease digestion.
 This was achieved by using phosphorothioate oligo-deoxynucleotides (PS-ODNs), where the non-bridging oxygen atom is substituted with a sulfur atom.
 While this modification increased nuclease resistance and facilitated RNase H recruitment to cleave the RNA strand, PS-modified oligos presented challenges such as insufficient biological activity, off-target toxic effects, and low target engagement.